sylefeb/Silice/projects/ice-v/IceVDual.md

 In the Ice-V, `LS1` is skipped when the instruction is not a load-store, resulting in a pattern of 4 cycles for load-stores and 3 cycles for others.
-That's trying to be as fast as possible, however making the pattern always 4 cycles open interesting opportunities.
+That's trying to be as fast as possible, however making the pattern always 4 cycles opens interesting opportunities.
 So let's consider the case where `LS1` is always done (and does nothing if the instruction is *not* a load-store).